consbio/gis-metadata-parser/README.md

         # This way we get multiple "contact" elements, each with its own single "CI_ResponsibleParty"
         self._data_map['_{prop}_root'.format(prop=ct_prop)] = 'contact'

-        # Use the built-in support for parsing complex properties (or customize a parser/updater)
+        # Use the built-in support for parsing complex properties (or write your own a parser/updater)
         self._data_map[ct_prop] = ParserProperty(self._parse_complex_list, self._update_complex_list)

         # And finally, let the parent validation logic know about the two new custom properties